Plugin Reviews

 First, A Note on the Aforementioned “Noise”

-Unison Audio has its share of critics, with concerns ranging from pricing and aggressive marketing to a reputation that often gets dragged online.
+Unison Audio has its share of critics, with concerns ranging from pricing and marketing to a reputation that sometimes gets debated online.
 I am not here to pile on or defend.
 My goal was simple: try these tools in my own projects, see what worked, and call out what did not.

 Unison Audio MIDI Wizard 2